derlin-asp/File-System/README.md

 # File-System

-ALLOT of duplicate code in these files - refactoring soon
+ALLOT of duplicate code in these files - refactoring soon - moved allot of files over from my cluttered cloud 9 repos

 Basic FAT simulation using c++